This page was printed on:

 How long does it take to get back to normal life after donating?

-After surgery, living donors need time and help from family and friends before getting back to all their routine activities.
-Here are some activities and the average time living donors take to return to each.
+After surgery, living donors need time and help from family and friends before getting back to routine activities.
+Here are some tasks and the average time living donors take to return to each.

 |Kidney donors||Liver donors|

 |Stay in the hospital||about 2-3 days||about 5 days|

 |Get back to pre-donation activities||about 4-5 weeks||about 8 weeks|